 Franchising is a great way to become an owner of a small business.
 There are three different types of franchises which you can choose from, they vary in terms of your position, your input into the business and the amount of involvement of the franchisor.
 The three types of franchises are; the business format franchise, product distribution franchise and management franchise.
 Each franchise operates differently and in this guide you will find the differences between the three.

 This type of franchise is perhaps what most people refer to as a typical franchise.
 This type of franchise is when the franchisor gives the rights to trademarks, trade names, business process and the system in order for the franchisee to sell the product, for a fee.
 The franchisor is heavily involved in terms of how the service is provided and the business is run.
 This kind of franchise relationship comes with guidelines and expectations from the franchisor which the franchisee has to adhere to.
 There is also a binding contract/agreement between the two parties to bind the two for a certain period of time.
-The great thing for franchisees is that ongoing support, advice and training is given from experienced franchisors.
-Advice and good training can make a huge different to the success of a business, therefore this is a great benefit.
+The great thing for franchisees is that ongoing support, advice and training is given by experienced franchisors.
+Advice and good training can make a huge difference in the success of a business, therefore this is a great benefit.

 The business format franchise is the most popular type of franchise system that is chosen by franchisees.
 Some of the biggest brands that adhere to this type of franchising are McDonald’s, Dunkin’ Donuts, Starbucks and KFC.
 You can tell how closely the franchisor and franchisee work with each other from these big brands by the similarity of the product and service in each branch you visit.
 For example, if you order a Big Mac from London, you can get the exact same burger in Manchester.
 Some of the most popular industries for business format franchises are fast food, fitness and restaurants.